 1 part freshly squeezed lime juice (use about 1 ounce per cocktail)

-3 parts Mezcal tequila (use 3 ounces per cocktail)
+3 parts Mezcal (use 3 ounces per cocktail)

 A dash of Cherry bitters (if desired)